-The Swift 3 is the newest budget laptop from Taiwanese electronics maker Acer, a manufacturer whose 2017 exploits include a $9,000 gaming laptop and the world’s thinnest Ultrabook.
+The Acer Switch 3 is the newest budget laptop from Taiwanese electronics maker Acer, a manufacturer whose 2017 exploits include a $9,000 gaming laptop and the world’s thinnest Ultrabook.

 With that history, anybody might have expected Acer to go all in with their next project, something that they didn’t really set out to achieve, but came pretty close regardless.
-The Swift 7 might be Acer’s flagship laptop, but the Swift 3 is a cheaper, more attainable version of that.
+The Switch 7 might be Acer’s flagship laptop, but the Switch 3 is a cheaper, more attainable version of that.

-The Swift 3, for all intents and purposes, is wholly aimed for shoppers looking for a bargain.
-Making the best of a 14-inch, full HD 1080p display, a 0.71-inch thick frame and 3.53 pounds (1.6kg) of heft, It would be hard to frame the Acer Swift 3’s aesthetics as anything other than generic.
+The Switch 3, for all intents and purposes, is wholly aimed for shoppers looking for a bargain.
+Making the best of a 12.2-inch, 1920 x 1200 display, a 0.6-inch thick frame and 2.8 pounds (1.3kg) of heft, It would be hard to frame the Acer Switch 3’s aesthetics as anything other than generic.
 At least as far as first impressions go.

-Take a look inside, however, and you’ll find a set of burly components that feel right at home within the all-aluminum chassis of the Acer Swift 7.
+Take a look inside, however, and you’ll find a set of burly components that feel right at home within the all-aluminum chassis of the Acer Switch 7.

 CPU: 1.10GHz Intel Pentium Quad Core N4200 (up to 2.5GHz burst)